 The Fluffy French Bulldog’s history goes side-by-side with the French Bulldog, who shares its early history with the British Bulldog.

 After England outlawed certain types of sports, Bulldogs started gaining popularity as companion dogs.
 During this time, they were bred with terriers to reduce their size.
-These miniature Bulldogs were then brought to France, where they became popular toy dogs.
+These miniature French Bulldogs were then brought to France, where they became popular toy dogs.

 Back then, erect bat-like ears were considered faulty for Bulldogs.
 But these dogs were popular among the French, so English breeders started exporting Bulldogs with these ears and other breed faults to France.